Pitched battle: Battle of Nagashino

 The battle of Nagashino was a pitched battle fought between the combined forces of Oda and Tokugawa clans against Takeda clan on 28 June 1575 during the Sengoku period in Japan.
 The battle occurred as Oda Nobunaga led 38,000 men to relieve Tokugawa forces besieged by Takeda Katsuyori at Nagashino Castle.
 This battle represents an example of a siege that develops into a pitched battle upon the arrival of new forces.
 Key to Oda success during the battle was the deployment of 10,000 Ashigaru arquebusiers.
-Firearms has been introduced to Japan by European traders as early as 1543 and had been adopted quickly.
+Firearms had been introduced to Japan by European traders as early as 1543 and were adopted quickly.
 Nagashino was one of the earliest examples of their effective tactical deployment.
 Before the battle, Nobunaga had positioned his arquebusiers in formations to be protected from enemy cavalry by supporting Ashigaru spearmen.
 The Takeda strategy was to utilise their superior cavalry force and make the Oda infantry flee with concentrated charges.
 This was unsuccessful as Oda spearmen worked in tandem with the arquebusiers who fired organised volleys in ranks of three to repel Takeda cavalry charges and achieve victory in the battle.